 Other options for expats are Haarlem, Zaandam or Hilversum.
 Haarlem is only a 15 minute train ride from Amsterdam central.
 With a wide range of affordable property, a lively and historic centre and a short hop to Zandvoort beach, it is a serious alternative.

 We would also recommend taking a look at the Leidsche Rijn area in Utrecht, 30 minutes south of Amsterdam.
-This is an ongoing new development which will eventually have 30,000 properties housing some 80,000 people.
-This area is great for families with parks, modern facilities and reasonable house prices.
+This is an ongoing development which will eventually have 30,000 properties housing some 80,000 people.
+This area is great for families with parks and modern facilities.

 Finally, the new cities of Almere and Lelystad in the adjacent Flevoland region to the east of Amsterdam (20-40 minutes by train) offer the choice of larger properties at significantly lower prices.